bchoi13/CyberProjects/Keylogger/Readme.md

 Also known as a keystroke logger, a keylogger is a monitoring software tool designed to record each key pressed on a computer system.
 There are several types that exist and can be used for malicious activity.

 ## Usage
-This python code is a barebones script that will simply print out YOUR keystrokes onto YOUR terminal when executed in the text editor.
+This python code is a barebones script that will simply print out YOUR keystrokes onto YOUR terminal/text file when executed in the text editor.

 ## Statement of Intent